Bhabagrahirout/Capabilities/MobileCapability.md

 	noRest=true --->The app will keep its data and not be reinstalled and not be relaunched 		       from scratch.
 	noRest=false--->IN Android : The app will start as if it was freshly installed, 				     but it is not reinstalled.
-                   IN Ios    : The app is removed and reinstalled, which results 					in a completely clean state.
+     \t            IN Ios    : The app is removed and reinstalled, which results 					in a completely clean state.
 	fastReset=true-->Appium will reset the app by clearing the app data, but without   		     uninstalling and reinstalling the app
 	fastRest=false-->Appium will uninstall and then reinstall the app.It takes 				longer because of the uninstall/reinstall process.
 	 As per requirment use one of them.

-	Also we can use all this in MobileCapability i.e  Appium Java client
+*	Also we can use all this in MobileCapability i.e  Appium Java client
 		cap.setCapability(MobileCapabilityType.PLATFORM_NAME, "Android");
 		cap.setCapability(MobileCapabilityType.PLATFORM_VERSION, "14");
 		cap.setCapability(MobileCapabilityType.NO_RESET, "true");